kerolloz/04-CS-First-Term/data-mining.md

 1. duplicate records requires data normalization :x:

-1. incomplete data means that it contains errors and outlier. :heavy_check_mark:
+1. incomplete data means that it contains errors and outlier. :x:

 1. in cluster technique, one cluster can hold at most one object. :x: